Antihero: History

 Huckleberry Finn (1884) has been called "the first antihero in the American nursery".
-Charlotte Mullen of Somerville and Ross's The Real Charlotte (1894) has been described as an antiheroine.
+Charlotte Mullen of Somerville and Ross's The Real Charlotte (1894) has been described as an anti-heroine.

-The antihero became prominent in early 20th century existentialist works such as Franz Kafka's The Metamorphosis (1915), Jean-Paul Sartre's Nausea (1938), and Albert Camus's The Stranger (1942).
+The antihero became prominent in early 20th-century existentialist works such as Franz Kafka's The Metamorphosis (1915), Jean-Paul Sartre's Nausea (1938), and Albert Camus's The Stranger (1942).
 The protagonist in these works is an indecisive central character who drifts through his life and is marked by boredom, angst, and alienation.

 The antihero entered American literature in the 1950s and up to the mid-1960s as an alienated figure, unable to communicate.
 The American antihero of the 1950s and 1960s was typically more proactive than his French counterpart.
 The British version of the antihero emerged in the works of the "angry young men" of the 1950s.
 The collective protests of Sixties counterculture saw the solitary antihero gradually eclipsed from fictional prominence, though not without subsequent revivals in literary and cinematic form.

-During the Golden Age of Television from the 2000s and into the present time, antiheroes such as Tony Soprano, Walter White, Don Draper, Omar Little and Nucky Thompson became prominent in the most popular and critically acclaimed TV shows.
+During the Golden Age of Television from the 2000s and into early 2020s, antiheroes such as Tony Soprano, Gru, Megamind, Jack Bauer, Gregory House, Dexter Morgan, Walter White, Frank Underwood, Don Draper, Neal Caffrey, Nucky Thompson, Jax Teller, Alicia Florrick, Annalise Keating, Selina Meyer and Kendall Roy became prominent in the most popular and critically acclaimed TV shows.

+In his essay published in 2020, Postheroic Heroes – A Contemporary Image (German: Postheroische Helden – Ein Zeitbild), German sociologist Ulrich Bröckling examines the simultaneity of heroic and post-heroic role models as an opportunity to explore the place of the heroic in contemporary society.
+In contemporary art, artists such as the French multimedia artist Thomas Liu Le Lann negotiate in his series of Soft Heroes, in which overburdened, modern and tired Anti Heroes seem to have given up on the world around them.